brijeshkumaryadav16/reactusekit/CONTRIBUTING.md

 # Contributing to react-usekit

 Thank you for your interest in contributing to **react-usekit**!
-We welcome all contributions—whether it’s a new hook, a bug fix, documentation improvement, or a suggestion.
+We welcome all contributions—whether it’s a new hook, new helpers, a bug fix, documentation improvement, or a suggestion.

 Please read this guide before submitting a pull request.